epsiloneight/playbook/README.md

   * Try to avoid building internal tools.
 It requires time and money to build and makes us reliant on ourselves when things don't work.

 Our problems are not unique.
 We will try manual processes first.
 When we do build something, it is usually after using other things for years.

-## Expenses

-Every full-time employee gets an American Express corporate card for business expenses.
-We've hired trustworthy people.
-Use your best judgement on how much to spend and what is a business expense.
-It saves time and treats people like adults.

-We buy things.
-The IRS appreciates it when we track those purchases.
-So do we, in order to know whether we're profitable.

-We use Shoeboxed to send all receipts (meals, travel, books, computers) to our accountant.

-There are also handy iPhone and Android apps which take photos of receipts and send them on their way.

 ## Email